 (g) significant changes in organisation policies and structures for information systems management and implementation, including information security.

-The SAI may assess the auditee’s risk management process (including risk identification, assessment and treatment) as part of risk identification and assessment, if performing a risk based audit approach.
+The auditor may assess the auditee’s risk management process (including risk identification, assessment and treatment) and consider previous internal or external audits or assessments as part of risk identification and assessment, if performing a risk based audit approach.

+The auditor may examine availability of relevant policies and procedures, and whether these are being reviewed at appropriate intervals of time and updated as necessary while evaluating the organizational roles.
+The auditor may also assess whether there is adequate awareness and understanding amongst users, including the information security culture.

 The materiality of an information security audit issue may be decided under the overall framework for deciding materiality in an SAI, as well as specific guidance for materiality in respect of information systems audits.

 Sources of audit criteria

-Appropriate nationally/ internationally accepted information security frameworks serve as sources for audit criteria.
-SAIs may find it useful to identify and adapt such frameworks for information security audits and to define the audit objectives and scope of such audits.
+The auditor may use nationally or internationally accepted information security frameworks as sources for audit criteria.

-These frameworks could include the ISO 27000 series; the CoBIT framework prepared/ updated by ISACA, the standards and frameworks relating to information and cybersecurity prepared by the National Institute of Standards and Technology (NIST); Center for Information Security (CIS) controls; more narrowly focused/ sector-specific frameworks and standards include the European Union’s General Data Protection Regulation (GDPR), PCI DSS (Payment Card Industry Data Security Standard), the US Health Insurance Portability and Accountability Act (HIPAA) for the healthcare sector etc.
+The frameworks that serve as sources of audit criteria could include standards such as the ISO/IEC 27000 series; the CoBIT framework prepared/ updated by ISACA, the standards and frameworks relating to information and cybersecurity prepared by the National Institute of Standards and Technology (NIST); Center for Information Security (CIS) controls; more narrowly focused/ sector-specific frameworks and standards include the European Union’s General Data Protection Regulation (GDPR), PCI DSS (Payment Card Industry Data Security Standard), the US Health Insurance Portability and Accountability Act (HIPAA) for the healthcare sector etc.

-The framework an SAI chooses to use as appropriate audit criteria may depend on:
+The auditor’s choice of audit criteria may depend on:

 Specific SAI and country context (including legal and regulatory requirements, if any)